AlzPatz/yak2d-docs-content/articles/overview.md

 ## Resources

 **yak2D** manages the creation and destruction of all objects related to framework usage ([Textures](xref:Yak2D.ITexture), [Cameras](xref:Yak2D.ICamera2D), [Render Stages](xref:Yak2D.IRenderStage)... being examples).
 These objects are called [Resources](xref:uid_glossary#Resources) and are not passed to the user directly.
 Rather, a user application holds lightweight objects that reference the underlying resource.
 These lightweight objects are simple wrappers around `int64` keys and in some instances a user may wish to hold only these `int64` keys.
-Many of **yak2D**'s functions accept either object (derived from [IKeyed](xref:Yak2D.IKeyed]) or the raw int64 keys.
-The [IKeyed](xref:Yak2D.IKeyed] object hierarchy was used so C#'s type system to help a user avoid passing the wrong objects to functions, as well as get instant feedback on object type from intellisense.
+Many of **yak2D**'s functions accept either object (derived from [IKeyed](xref:Yak2D.IKeyed)) or the raw int64 keys.
+The [IKeyed](xref:Yak2D.IKeyed) object hierarchy is used so that C#'s type system ensures a user avoids passing the wrong objects to functions, as well as get instant feedback on object type from intellisense.

-[IApplication](xref:Yak2D.IApplication) exsposes the method [CreateResources](xref:Yak2D.IApplication.CreateResources) which is where all [Resource](xref:uid_glossary#Resources) creation should be performed.
+[IApplication](xref:Yak2D.IApplication) exposes the method [CreateResources](xref:Yak2D.IApplication.CreateResources) which is where all [Resource](xref:uid_glossary#Resources) creation should be performed.
 This method is called once at application start up, and then whenever [Resources](xref:uid_glossary#Resources) should be re-created (such as when a graphics device is lost during a Graphics API change).

 ## Basic Usage